SHISIA/BinarySearch/Readme.md

 ## Features

-- All you need for a Java DS and algorithm question
+- All you need for a Java Binary Search DS and algorithm question
 ## License
 MIT